zzink731/EENG581_Project/README.md

 python3 ./scripts/create_base_circuit.py
 ```

-This populates the lengths between nodes...it should probably add the impedances too.
+This populates the lengths between nodes.

-Questions
+## Questions
-- the Normamps parameter is per phase.
-I think the line capacities given in the problem actually were meant to be per phase, not three-phase values.
-Can someone confirm/deny?
+- Should we consider an outage at 1.25x the line capacity or just anything above the line capacity?